rownicki-michal/truthsayer/README.md

 Truthsayer is itself a security-critical component.
 A few design decisions worth noting:

-- **Passwords are never logged.** The `PasswordCallback` captures credentials only to establish the outbound connection, then zeroes the memory.
+- **Passwords are never logged.** The `PasswordCallback` captures credentials only to verify identity.
+Error messages are identical for wrong password and unknown user to prevent enumeration attacks.
 - **Session data stays local.** The AI analysis runs entirely via a local Ollama instance.
 No command data is sent to any external API.
-- **HostKey verification** is planned via HashiCorp Vault PKI (Milestone M4.5).
-Until then, builds are not suitable for production.
+- **Host key verification** is planned via HashiCorp Vault PKI.
+Until then, builds are not suitable for production use.

 Found a vulnerability?
 Please open a private security advisory rather than a public issue.